 Kretchmer’s process is Jungian in nature.
-She often receives the idea for a painting in a flash of inspiration, and then commits it to paper as a sketch before it can be forgotten and lost forever.
+She often receives the idea for a painting in a flash of inspiration, and then commits it to paper as a sketch.
 Through the painting process, necessary symbolic elements often surface, frequently with mystical themes.
 These are then further explored and expressed in the application of the paint.

 Mixed Media Collages